tinsep19/aws_synthetics_canary_boilerplate/README.md

 This is a boilerplate to get started using AWS CloudWatch synthetics canary.

+## Motivation

+- Test code locally using syn-nodejs-puppeteer.
+- Make it Easily to write canary code with some dependencies and archive them.

 ## Set Up

+Copy this repository and `npm install`.

 ```shell
 git clone https://github.com/tinsep19/aws_synthetics_canary_boilerplate.git <YOUR-REPO>